 With funds from the Graduate College, The Graduate Student Senate administers travel funding assistance to pay a portion of both domestic and international travel expenses for graduate students who must travel for the completion of a graduate project.
 The project can be research, scholarship or a creative activity required by your degree program.
 This includes research (archive usage, equipment usage off site), interviews (research related), investigation (for a book writing), on location filming or performance, etc. The funds are allocated by the GSS Travel Funds Committee to deserving applications at two deadlines throughout each fiscal year.

-Some activities that DO NOT qualify for this funding are paper/poster presentations (see GSS/Graduate College Presentation Travel Funds instead), internship travels, job interviews, etc. If you are attending a workshop or a summer study program, you need to demonstrate that it is necessary to require the specific skills or knowledge for your thesis/dissertation.
+Some activities that DO NOT qualify for this funding are paper/poster presentations (see GSS/Graduate College Presentation Travel Funds instead), internship travels, job interviews, doing a study abroad class, etc. If you are attending a workshop or a summer study program, you need to demonstrate that it is necessary to require the specific skills or knowledge for your thesis/dissertation.

 If your travel qualifies for the GSS/Graduate College Presentation Travel Funds Award, it will not qualify for this award.